 Bodycote also reduces the carbon footprint of our customers' activities by increasing the lifespan of their products, by improving metallurgical properties and by enhancing corrosion resistance.
-For example, surface treatment technology is widely used in the reclamation of damaged and worn components, offering a cost-effective and energy-efficient alternative to the need to manufacture new replacement parts, and treated parts often last up to twenty times longer than the original.
+For example, surface treatment technology is widely used in the reclamation of damaged and worn components, offering a cost-effective and energy-efficient alternative to the need to manufacture new replacement parts.
+The treated parts often last up to 20 times longer than the original.

 Greenhouse gas emissions

-* Statutory carbon reporting disclosures required by Companies Act 2006.
+* Statutory carbon reporting disclosures required by the Companies Act 2006.

-† Normalised statistics restate prior year emissions using current year national carbon conversion factors and current year average exchange rates.
+† Normalised statistics restate prior year emissions using current year IEA carbon conversion factors and current year average exchange rates.

 ‡ Emissions per £m of turnover.